 Requirements for several merit badges will be changing as of January 1, 2024.
 Full details about the changes to merit badge requirements are available in this document.

 Group Merit Badge Instruction

-- A troop or crew can use group instruction of merit badges within their unit without seeking approval from the council or district.
+- A troop, crew or ship can use group instruction of merit badges within their unit without seeking approval from the council or district.

-- If a unit decides to offer a merit badge opportunity to Scouts outside their unit, an individual counselor solicits scouts, or the district sponsors such an event, they must get district advancement committee approval to conduct the event.
-This affords the district advancement committee the opportunity to ensure compliance with the GTA guidance on group instruction.
+- If a unit decides to sponsor a merit badge event featuring multiple merit badges and solicits Scouts from outside their unit to participate, or an individual counselor solicits scouts from multiple units, or the district sponsors such an event, they must get district advancement committee approval to conduct the event.
+This affords the district advancement committee the opportunity to ensure compliance with the Guide To Advancement guidance on group instruction.

 - Council level groups such as Aquatics, Shooting Sports, any religious committee, and STEM must get approval from either the Council Advancement Chair, Council Merit Badge Dean, or NCAC Advancement Committee Staff Advisor.

 - Outside organizations to the BSA must always receive council approval from one of the aforementioned positions.

 - To expedite council/district advancement committee approval of an event, sponsoring organizations should submit, at a minimum, the information described in Appendix A 30 days prior to the event.
 Districts, with the approval of their Key Three, may request additional information if they choose.